kaiser-ahmed-siyam/kaiser-ahmed-siyam/README.md

 ### Hi there 👋, I'am Kaiser Ahmed.
 #### Machine Learning engineer .
-Strong analytical thinking, self-motivation, and a passion for solving real-world problems using data analytics and machine learning.
+Strong analytical thinking, self-motivation, and a passion for solving real-world problems using data analytics, machine learning, computer vision and deep learning.

 <p>